pivotal/docs-platform-automation/docs/reference/task.md

 as they are found in the product.

 The docker image can be used to invoke the commands in each task locally.
 Use `--help` for more information.
-To learn more see the [Running Commands Locally][running commands locally] section.
+To learn more see the [Running Commands Locally][running-commands-locally] section.

 ### apply-changes